wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-intro-overview/includes/3-microsoft-graph-services.md

-Microsoft Graph services are centered around users and groups.
+Microsoft Graph services are centered on users and groups.

 A user's data is the core of Microsoft 365 cloud services.
 Think about a salesperson planning to create a calendar event with a customer.
 The salesperson can schedule the meeting invitation by using the user's protected identity with any device or platform that the salesperson chooses.
 As the meeting is scheduled, the calendar event will be accessible across all platforms and applications to act upon if needed.